N-dimensional Convex Obstacle Avoidance using Hybrid Feedback Control (Extended version): Hybrid Control For Obstacle Avoidance

-Next, we define an \textit{exit} region $\mathcal{R}_e$ as the part of the $\gamma-$neighborhood of the $r_a-$dilated obstacles that do not belong the \textit{landing} region.
-The exit region $\mathcal{R}_e$ is defined as
+Next, we define the \textit{exit} region $\mathcal{R}_e$ as the part of the $\gamma-$neighbourhood of the $r_a-$dilated obstacles that do not belong the \textit{avoidance} region.
+The \textit{exit} region $\mathcal{R}_e$ is defined as

-Note that when the robot's center at $\mathbf{x}$ belongs to the \textit{exit} region, the line segment connecting its location to the target location $\mathcal{L}_s(\mathbf{x}, \mathbf{0})$ does not intersect with the interior of the nearest $r_a-$dilated obstacle.
+Note that when the robot's center $\mathbf{x}$ belongs to the \textit{exit} region, condition \eqref{sufficient_condition_to_check} is not satisfied.
+In other words, if the robot, with its center in the \textit{exit} region, moves directly towards the target location along the path connecting its center to the origin, it will not collide with the nearest obstacle within the sensing radius $R_s$.
 Hence, the robot should move straight towards the target location only if it is in the \textit{exit} region.

 Next, we provide the geometric construction of the flow set $\mathcal{F}$ and the jump set $\mathcal{J}$, used in \eqref{hybrid_control_law}.